-- Your spouse; - Your married or unmarried child up to age 26; and, - An unmarried, incapacitated child who (1) is age 26 and over; (2) is not able to support himself; and (3) depends on you for support, if the incapacity occurred before age 26.
+- Your spouse if he or she is a resident of the state of Alabama; - Your married or unmarried child up to age 26; and, - An unmarried, incapacitated child who (1) is age 26 and over; (2) is not able to support himself; and (3) depends on you for support, if the incapacity occurred before age 26.

-The child may be the employee's natural child; stepchild; legally adopted child; child placed for adoption; or, eligible foster child.
+The child may be your natural child; stepchild; legally adopted child; child placed for adoption; or, eligible foster child.
 An eligible foster child is a child that is placed with you by an authorized placement agency or by court order.